 Along the way, we'll stop at the farm estate of the Kezele family.
 Tour the stables where livestock is kept and the wine cellar to savor a tasting of the family's excellent wine — before being treated to a tasty lunch of farm-raised delicacies.
 While savoring an opportunity to compare the cuisine and traditions of inland Croatia with that of the coastal communities you've been visiting.

-Enjoy the best of Zagreb: monuments, museums, and markets
+Enjoy the best of Zagreb: monuments and markets

 You'll be met by your expert local guide this morning for a tour of Zagreb to view the city’s impressive landmarks, including the Croatian National Theater and Opera House, Croatian Parliament and Prime Minister's office, St. Mark’s Square, the Old City, the Stone Gate, and Zagreb Cathedral.

-Cultural Connection: Visit the bustling Dolac Market — the largest in the nation! — where locals from the countryside come to sell locally-grown and produced fruits, vegetables, honey, oil, handicrafts and more.
+Visit the bustling Dolac Market — the largest in the nation! — where locals from the countryside come to sell locally-grown and produced fruits, vegetables, honey, oil, handicrafts and more.

-Active Features: Enjoy a free afternoon.
-Zagreb has one of the world's most extensive tram systems, so consider boarding the local tram to the outdoor recreational center at Jarun Lake.
+Enjoy a free afternoon.
+Zagreb has one of the world's most extensive tram systems, so consider boarding the local tram to Jarun Lake and Park.
 Here, you can enjoy the walking trails or rent a bike to go for a spin.
 Your Vantage Cruise Director will be happy to assist with directions or suggestions for other activities.
-This evening, we invite you to join your Cruise Director for a pub crawl to popular bars and cafés.

 Today, head into the countryside to visit Kumrovec, a preserved open-air museum because it's the birthplace of Marshal Tito — the Yugoslavian statesman who led the resistance to Nazi and fascist forces during World War II and established a communist state.
 His home and village are maintained as museum of traditional rural life in northern Croatia.

 Fly home from Zagreb or stay on for your Lake Bled post-trip extension in Slovenia